Bolivia’s Arce faces off with army amid attempted coup

 BRICS condemns Israel war on Gaza in signal to the West

 “The country is facing an attempted coup d’etat.
 Here we are, firm in Casa Grande, to confront any coup attempt.
-We need the Bolivian people to organize,” Arce said in a video surrounded by ministers in the palace.
+We need the Bolivian people to organise,” Arce said in a video, surrounded by ministers in the palace.

 Video on Bolivian television on Wednesday showed Arce confronting the general commander of the army, Juan Jose Zuniga, in the palace hallway.
 “I am your captain, and I order you to withdraw your soldiers, and I will not allow this insubordination,” Arce said.